-Proving that it’s not just hard rockers and hip hop fans who can go all out with their tattoos, our friends at Classic FM recently published a selection of over 20 crazy examples of body art linked to classical music.
-Here we take a look at our favourites fourteen.
+Proving that it’s not just hard rockers and hip hop fans who can go all out with their tattoos, our friends at Classic FM published a selection of over 20 crazy examples of body art linked to classical music.
+Here we take a look at our favorites fourteen.

 Is it true that having the head of one of the greatest pianist’s on your hand is the first step to improving your own mastery of the keyboard?
 Well, this fan seems to think so.

 Let’s hope whoever chose this piece of art isn’t someone to change their mind quickly.
 On second thoughts, they could have picked a worse option.
 Bach’s music has been around for the best part of 300 years and doesn’t seem to have fallen out of favor so far.

 Admittedly, this one will only have its full impact if you’ve got the dress code to go with it.
 Then, no-one can have any doubt about your self-confidence.
 And what better way is there to show the genuine commitment you have to your music than to have tears of blood on your arm?

 Is this the work of a fan of classical music and the Walking Dead who couldn’t make up their mind about which one they liked best?
 At least you’ll stand out from the crowd with that on your arm.